rfabbri/vxd/README.txt

   dbdet_edgemap_tableau, etc, for now.

-- The team encourages new users to use the more stable sdet library unless there is significant experimental functionality in dbdet to be used.
+- The team encourages new users to use the more stable sdet library unless there is significant experimental functionality in dbdet to be used (and there is).
 However, in practice everyone with access to the internal repository has just used dbdet.

 - The main changes between sdet and dbdet have carried out by hand, eg, analyzing API differences and inserting appropriate research changes from dbdet in a case